timothybrown/BSEC-Conduit/readme.md

   This should make things easier to configure.
   - Cleaned up and added some comments.
   - Made some small changes to `installer.py`.
+- v0.3.3: 2018.11.10
+  - Added code to set a custom process name.
+This allows the program to show up in tools such as `top` by process name: `bsec-conduit` vs `python3 /path/to/bsec-conduit`.
+  - A bit more code cleanup.

 # BSECLibrary
 Uses the Bosch BSEC sensor fusion library to retrieve and process data from a BME680 sensor.